mitsuhiko/minijinja/examples/render-value/README.md

 # render-value

-An example that shows that a `Value` can be used directly as context.
+An example that shows that a `ValueBox` can be used directly as context.

 ```console
 $ cargo run